GauravKakade/3D_Objectscan_-and_localization_with_ROS/README.md

-3D Objectscan and localization with ROS
+#3D Objectscan and localization with ROS

+Copy the - object_detection folder

+Step 1) Open a Terminator.